Condado de Treviño

-Condado de Treviño ("County of Treviño") is a municipality in the province of Burgos, autonomous community of Castile and León, Spain.
+Condado de Treviño ("County of Treviño"; Trebiñuko Konderria) is a municipality in the province of Burgos, autonomous community of Castile and León, Spain.
 This municipality and the geographically smaller La Puebla de Arganzón make up the enclave of Treviño.
 Although the enclave is part of Burgos (and, hence, part of the autonomous community of Castile and León) it is surrounded by the province of Álava, part of the autonomous community of the Basque Country.
 The seat of the municipality is Treviño.

 As of 2015, the municipality had a population of 1,362.